Back to National Guide

 • Clean-up

-For hardwood decks (merbau, spotted gum), the oil or stain product itself can be a meaningful portion of the cost.
-Premium decking oils designed for hardwood penetration are more expensive than general-purpose products.
+For hardwood decks (merbau, spotted gum), the oil or stain product itself is a meaningful portion of the cost.
+Premium oils designed for dense hardwood penetration, like Intergrain UltraDeck (~$35/L) or Sikkens Cetol Deck Ultra (~$40/L), cost significantly more than standard oils like Cabot's Natural Decking Oil (~$21/L).
+On a 30 m2 merbau deck needing two coats, the product cost difference alone is $200–$400.

 What Affects the Cost

 • Timber type.
-Hardwood decks in Sydney's eastern suburbs (merbau, spotted gum, ironbark) need specific oil products designed for dense timbers.
-Treated pine in newer suburbs absorbs standard products more readily.
+Hardwood decks across Sydney's eastern suburbs (merbau, spotted gum, ironbark) need specific oil products designed for dense timbers at $31–$44/L. Treated pine in newer western suburbs absorbs standard products at $21–$26/L more readily.

 • Condition.
-A deck that gets a maintenance re-oil every 12–18 months is a quick job.
-A deck that has been neglected for 3+ years with grey, weathered timber needs serious prep: heavy sanding or chemical stripping to remove the dead surface layer.
+A deck that gets a maintenance re-oil every 12–18 months is a quick job at $15–$25/m2.
+A deck neglected for 3+ years with grey, weathered timber needs heavy sanding and chemical stripping at $30–$45/m2, roughly double the cost.

 • Product choice.
-Oil (natural look, annual re-coat) vs stain (coloured, 2–4 year life) vs paint (longest lasting, hardest to maintain long-term).
-Your choice affects both the initial cost and ongoing maintenance.
+Oil (natural look, re-coat every 6–18 months) vs stain (coloured, 2–4 year life) vs paint (longest lasting, hardest to maintain long-term).
+Your choice affects both the initial cost and the ongoing maintenance cycle.

 • Surface area.
-A compact courtyard deck (10–15m²) is a fraction of a large entertainer's deck (40–60m²).
-Long side fences can have more surface area than you expect.
+A compact courtyard deck (10–15 m2) is a fraction of a large entertainer's deck (40–60 m2).
+Long side fences at 1.8m height can have more surface area than you expect: a 20-metre fence is roughly 72 m2 when both sides are included.

 A small deck re-oil on timber in good shape in Ryde sits toward $500.
 A large merbau deck in Coogee needing a full strip-and-restain plus 20 metres of paling fence on both sides pushes toward $3,000.